rutvikts/ECE445/Paperwork/ProjectProposal.md

 ## Criterion For Success

-Omni-wheel drivetrain that can drive in a specified direction.
+1. Omni-wheel drivetrain that can drive in a specified direction that is defined by UWB system.
+2. UWB Localization down to an accuracy of < 1m.
-Close-range object detection system working (can detect objects inside the path of travel).
+3. Close-range object detection system that can detect objects inside the path of travel and alert the user.

-UWB Localization down to an accuracy of < 1m.
+** define power levels on block diagram

 ### Initial considerations